opportunities

 General Policy

 The Company will only reimburse expenses that are pre‑approved in writing before they are incurred.
-Any unapproved expenses are the sole responsibility of the fashion correspondent.
+Any unapproved expenses are the sole responsibility of the Correspondent.

 Travel Expenses